-The Brevard County zoning official, planners and the director of the Planning and Development staff, however designated, are recognized as expert witnesses for the purposes of Comprehensive Plan amendments as well as zoning, conditional use, special exception, and variance applications.
+The Brevard County zoning official, planners and the Director of the Planning and Development, however designated, are recognized as expert witnesses for the purposes of Comprehensive Plan amendments as well as zoning, conditional use, special exception, and variance applications.

-Upon Board request, members of the Brevard County Planning and Development staff shall be required to present written analysis and a recommendation, which shall constitute an expert opinion, on all applications for development approval that come before the Board of County Commissioners for quasi-judicial review and action.
+Upon Board request, members of the Brevard County planning and zoning staff shall be required to present written analysis and a recommendation, which shall constitute an expert opinion, on all applications for zoning, conditional uses, comprehensive plan amendments, vested rights, or other applications for development approval that come before the Board of County Commissioners for quasi-judicial review and action.
 The Board may table an item if additional time is required to obtain the analysis requested or to hire an expert witness if the Board deems such action appropriate.
 Staff input may include the following:

 - A. Staff shall analyze an application for consistency or compliance with comprehensive plan policies, zoning approval criteria and other applicable written standards. - B. Staff shall conduct site visits of property which are the subject of analysis and recommendation.
 As part of the site visit, the staff shall take a videotape or photographs where helpful to the analysis and conduct an inventory of surrounding existing uses.
-Aerial photographs shall also be used where they would aid in an understanding of the issues of the case. - C. In cases where staff analysis is required, both the applicant and the staff shall present proposed findings of fact for consideration by the Board. - D. For re-zoning applications where a specific use has not been proposed, the worst case adverse impacts of potential uses available under the applicable land use classification shall be evaluated by the staff.
+Aerial photographs shall also be used where they would aid in an understanding of the issues of the case. - C. In cases where staff analysis is required, both the applicant and the staff shall present proposed findings of fact for consideration by the Board. - D. For development applications where a specific use has not been proposed, the worst case adverse impacts of potential uses available under the applicable land use classification shall be evaluated by the staff.